Accreditation standards, evidence guide and rules

 APAC uses the Accreditation Standards for Psychology Programs (Accreditation Standards) to assess undergraduate and postgraduate programs that form part of the pathway to registration as a psychologist in Australia.
 This ensures that those programs meet the relevant standards to produce competent graduates who are safe to practice.

-The Psychology Board of Australia (PsyBA) approved the current version of the Accreditation Standards which took effect on 1 January 2019.
+The Psychology Board of Australia (PsyBA) approved the current version of the Accreditation Standards, which took effect on 1 December 2025.
+These Standards supersede the 2019 Accreditation Standards.

-There are five domains outlined within the Accreditation Standards which includes a statement that is supported by a set of criteria:
+There are six domains outlined within the Accreditation Standards, which is supported by a set of criteria:

 1. Public safety